MicrosoftDocs/visualstudio-docs.es-es/docs/extensibility/walkthrough-highlighting-text.md

     ```

-7. El `SynchronousUpdate` realiza una actualización sincrónica en el `WordSpans` y `CurrentWord` propiedades y genera el `TagsChanged` eventos.
+7. The `SynchronousUpdate` performs a synchronous update on the `WordSpans` and `CurrentWord` properties, and raises the `TagsChanged` event.

     ```vb
     void SynchronousUpdate(SnapshotPoint currentRequest, NormalizedSnapshotSpanCollection newSpans, SnapshotSpan? newCurrentWord)